 During the summer months, it’s an idyllic spot for a sail and many folk visit the surrounding Broads (a network of navigable rivers and lakes) for their holidays.

 The Broads look like a part of the natural landscape today but they were actually artificially created by the Romans who first exploited the rich peat beds of the area for fuel.
 The large excavations left behind then flooded with water.

 Along the rivers are many pubs like Coldham Hall above which cater for locals as well as those travelling on the water.

 At this time of morning, the only visitors were a flotilla of ducks who were busily trying to paddle around the chunks of ice which floated on the edges of the river bank.

 Back inland the sun’s reflection on the ice-covered marshland created an almost otherworldly landscape.

-Standing here it was a bit hard to believe that just two days earlier I was in one of the worlds most populated cities where moments of calm are rare but the norm here.
-The contrast couldn’t be more stark.
+Standing here it was a bit hard to believe that just two days earlier I was in one of the world’s most populated cities where moments of calm are rare but the norm here.
+The contrast couldn’t be starker.